-4.1.16.
-Medication Support: Professional IP Visit
+4.1.18 Medication Support: Professional IP Visit

 Medication Support: Professional IP Visit services are the same as Medication Support, except they are provided in a Fee-for-Service IP setting by professional staff.
-Refer to the Service Table for the rules governing the codes associated with this service.
 Claims for Medication Support: Professional IP Visit should be submitted in the same manner as fee-for-service Medi-Cal claims for individual and group providers, as discussed in Section 5.10.0.

-4.1.17.
-Crisis Intervention: State Plan Amendment 22-0023
+4.1.19 Crisis Intervention: State Plan Amendment: SPA 22-0023